 At wildland that unfolds along a thousand kilometers of rugged coast to document his life in the system enslaving people with cameras and clandestine surveillance, someplace so remote footpaths replaced roads, Noodle thought he’d discovered freedom.
 But, where bulls bask in sun by the beach, he found wardens track him.
 The International Intelligence Service (IIS) recalls love he lost after detainment without charges, a trial, or records.
 A provocateur gained Noodle’s trust to compromise him so men riding dirt-bikes could push this blue-stained boy beyond the bounds of Freedom Inc.’s rule by catching him kill someone.

-Agents didn’t break Noodle.
-Instead of killing Noodle fled Camp without clean water then slept shelter-less on African wildland returning to the Town where he awoke that Christmas morning on the floor of a snack shop.
-Agents track him here too however, after fighting a twenty-yearlong war, townsmen excelled at security.
-Sisters who’d witnessed brothers being shot, poisoned, and burned alive proclaim, “It doesn’t matter if men wearing white suits come with masks attached to breathing apparatuses then allege you have a rare disease nobody’s ever heard of.
-Even if they say it’s a matter of national security we’ll never let the wardens take you again.
-People here fight to defend independence.”
+Instead, Noodle fled into the wild without clean water or shelter before returning to the floor of an African snack shop where he awoke last Christmas.
+Agents tracked him there too; yet, after fighting a twenty-year-long war, townspeople excelled at security.
+People who’d witnessed brothers being shot, poisoned, and burned alive proclaimed, “If men wearing white suits and masks attached to breathing apparatuses allege Noodle Church has a rare disease nobody’s ever heard of then it doesn’t matter because we fought for independence.
+We’ll never let wardens take him, even if they say it’s a matter of national security!”

 ISBN # 9781310833755